A3Armory/www/README.md

 #A3W Stats#
-This is a stats visualization framework for [Arma 3 Wasteland](http://a3wasteland.com/) servers that use the [Sock-RPC-Stats fork](https://github.com/micovery/ArmA3_Wasteland.Altis) for persistence.
+This is a stats visualization framework for [Arma 3 Wasteland](http://a3wasteland.com/) servers that use the [sock-rpc-stats](https://github.com/micovery/ArmA3_Wasteland.Altis) fork for persistence.

 The framework works with stats saved in a CouchDB database, and indexed using ElasticSearch.